rhetr/surplus/README.md

     * delete recently used with delete key (confirmation dialogue)
     * open current dir in default browser
 * sample tagging/smart sample searching
-* filePath improvements (probably gonna have to implement a custom widget for this)
+* InputWidget improvements (probably gonna have to implement a custom widget for this)
     * shortcut to expand dropdown menu
     * tab completion
     * breadcrumbs-style clickable interaction (like nautilus)
+    * searching searches both the cwd and plugins
-* show carla presets
+* show carla and ingen presets (both in the filebrowser and in a treeview under each plugin)
+* add ingen presets to plugin viewer
+* author/project search for plugins

 ### ui/interaction
 * touch interaction

 ### plugins
-* figure out how to get information from plugins
+* figure out how to get information from ladspa,lv2,vst

 ## KNOWN ISSUES
 * folders have to be doubleclicked